megamarc/Tilengine/docs/sprites.md

 ## Collision detection
 A basic action on any game is checking if two given sprites collide.
 For example, if our hero is hit by any enemy bullet.
 A quick way to determine a collision is to check if their bounding boxes overlap (a *bounding box* is the rectangular area that fully encloses a sprite).
 This method is fast and easy to implement, but sometimes the bounding boxes of two sprites can overlap, but in regions where there aren't solid pixels, just transparent ones.
 In this case, you see that the bullet isn't going to hit your hero, but it gets actually hit without touching it.
 A common solution is to use bounding boxes that are *smaller* than the sprite, but this can have the opposite effect: missing collisions that actually happen.

-To solve this, tilengine implements pixel-based collision detection.
+To solve this, Tilengine implements pixel-based collision detection.
 With this feature enabled, you know that a sprite gets involved in a collision only if there are actual non-transparent pixels in both sprites overlapping.
 But this method also has a limitation: it can tell you that a given sprite is per-pixel colliding with another sprite, but you don't know with *which* sprite.

 The final solution consists in combining both methods as they compliment each other: first determine coarse collision with bounding boxes, and then check per-pixel collision detection in those sprites.